OWASP/owasp.github.io/pages/about.md

 - **Global**: Anyone around the world is encouraged to participate in the OWASP community.
 - **Integrity**: Our community is respectful, supportive, truthful, and vendor neutral

+## Participation and Membership
+Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/), and [Community Slack Channel](https://owasp.slack.com/).
+We especially encourange diversity in all our initiatives.
+OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
+We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Contacting OWASP
 Most questions you might have about the OWASP Foundation can be found by searching this website.
 If you need to contact us directly with a request we use a ticketing system which can be accessed [here](https://owasporg.atlassian.net/servicedesk/customer/portal/7/create/72).
 Several other common contact points include: